beMimg/another-library/README.md

 Responsive Design: Enjoy using the BOOK.track - Library on various devices, as it is designed to be responsive and adaptable to different screen sizes.

 Live Demo
-Experience the BOOK.track - Library live by visiting the live page.
+Experience the BOOK.track - Library live by visiting https://bemimg.github.io/library/.

 Technologies Used
 The BOOK.track - Library is primarily built using the following technologies: